It’s been an age since I posted about a piece of travel wear. In this entry, it’s all about the Rothy pointed toe flat.

 - The price.
 If you are cost-conscious, the Rothy may not be for you.
 The pointed flat retails for $145 USD and is the midpoint for the range – the ballet is $125 and the loafer is $165.

 - The lack of cushioning.
 There is a removable insole but it’s not that cushiony.
 I tried to add my favorite insoles but then the shoes were too tight.
-This is the biggest issue for me because a travel flat, if I plan to wear it for travel, should have a rigid sole that doesn’t let me feel every pebble I walk over and it should support my arch.
+This is the biggest issue for me because a travel flat, if I plan to wear it for travel, should have a rigid sole that doesn’t let me feel every pebble I walk over.

 - Stray threads.
 Both of my shoes had several stray ‘threads’ poking out of the topline of the shoe.
 These were sharp and poked the side of my foot in several places.
 Nothing that nail clippers couldn’t remedy, but an annoyance for a shoe over the $100 mark.

 Final verdict?
-Don’t buy (for me) The Rothy’s are good looking and comfortable to wear for a quick errand or as a day shoe, but for serious travel they don’t get my marks as the perfect travel flat.
-I’ll keep mine and happily wear them to walk the dog around the block in style and for occasional domestic travel but, despite the excellent color and style of the Rothy’s pointed flat, my quest for a travel flat continues.
+Not for me.
+The Rothy’s are good looking and comfortable to wear for a quick errand or as a day shoe, but for serious travel they don’t get my marks as the perfect travel flat.
+I’ll happily wear mine to walk the dog around the block in style and for occasional domestic travel but, despite the excellent color and style of the Rothy’s pointed flat, my quest for a travel flat continues.

 Note: I purchased the shoes at full price without consideration from Rothy’s and my review reflects my personal experience.